 In some cases, grandparents, relatives or other third-parties may seek permanent or temporary custody of a child.
 For example, if the mother has passed away and the father is not involved in the child’s life, or the only/surviving parent is unfit to care for the child, custody may be granted to someone other than a parent.

-To arrange a consultation, please vist Quay Law Centre online, or call us locally at 604-527-1161.
+To arrange a consultation, please contact Quay Law Centre at 604-527-1161.
 From our multiple locations, we represent clients in the Metro-Vancouver area, including Surrey, Fraser Valley, Tri-Cities, Burnaby, Kelowna, and any other area throughout B.C., Canada and internationally.